nonomal/Fail2Ban-Report/README.md

 - ✅ **Blocklist Path on unblocking** fixed a possible bug that could lead to not finding the blocklist.json when unblocking from the Blocklist view.
   → Hotfixed on 05.08.2025 at 13:10 (UTC+2) directly in latest
 - ✅ **Installer** should now ask if you want to delete and reclone repo when allready existing
+- ✅ **Added FLOCK** to lock json files to not loose data when several write processes write at the same time

 ---